Budibase/website/content/blog/automation/business-process-automation.md

 For example, you might have a variety of distinct internal workflows that require employees to update a particular dataset.
 For instance, your customer account information might be updated by service, sales, marketing, support, and finance teams for different purposes.

 Rather than treating each of these tasks as siloed workflows, business process automation seeks to put in place reusable strategies for maximizing efficiency across all of them.

+Take a look at our guide to [automating marketing processes](blog/automation/automating-marketing-processes/).

 ### What kind of processes can be automated?